wilsonify/wilsonify.github.io/content/recipes/CREAMY RAVIOLI WITH HOUSE MARINARA71.md

 # modifications

-If you’re feeling lazy as fuck or are scared of making your own dough, you can cheat and just buy wonton wrappers and use them instead.
+If you’re feeling lazy as   or are scared of making your own dough, you can cheat and just buy wonton wrappers and use them instead.
 Skip the whole ravioli stamp and rolling out thing.
 Just place a little filling in the center of a wonton wrapper, wet the edges, and press another wrapper over the top, making sure to seal the edges.
-Freeze them or cook them right away just like the homemade shit.
+Freeze them or cook them right away just like the homemade   .
- That ravioli stamp shouldn’t be more than a couple bucks at the store and it’ll make this whole fucking process easier.
+ That ravioli stamp shouldn’t be more than a couple bucks at the store and it’ll make this whole  process easier.
 Or you can use a knife and just cut those bastards out if you are feeling brave.
 Just remember to wet your fingers and press down the edges so the filling doesn’t spill out while you cook.
  Or just serve with your favorite sauce or with the basil pesto from the Mixed Mushroom and Spinach Lasagna